 What Is A Brand Image?

-A brand image is a sum total of all core messaging based on a strategy.
-The messages and content are synchronized to deliver a unified, glorious image of the brand across platforms and channels.
-That’s brand image.
+A brand image is the collective messaging based on a strategy.
+The messages and content are synchronized to create a unified and impressive brand image across platforms and channels.

 The perception of brand image is fragile.

 A single mistake can damage the brand’s reputation, especially in the beginning.
 Take, for instance, the premium brand.
 We admired their magazine Ad and website, but their Facebook page was disappointing.

 You Google them and see a 3-star review.
 Poor social proof.
 Their image is crumbling.
 They need a branding company to repair their perception and construct the right brand image.

 For the longest time, children in India would associate chocolate with just Cadbury’s.
 In fact, Cadbury’s became a synonym for chocolate.
 One doesn’t need to be a big multinational company such as Apple, Nike, or Cadbury’s.

 A brand image will help you stand out among your competitors:

 Mr. Wonderful’s success story exemplifies the power of creativity.
 This Spanish brand sells a variety of items like notebooks, keychains, mugs, and umbrellas, all adorned with positive messages.
 These messages define the brand’s unique identity.